1

 How much do mobility jobs pay per hour?

-As of Jul 8, 2026, the average hourly pay for mobility in Indiana is $65.76, according to ZipRecruiter salary data.
+As of Aug 18, 2026, the average hourly pay for mobility in Indiana is $65.76, according to ZipRecruiter salary data.
 Most workers in this role earn between $56.97 and $76.88 per hour, depending on experience, location, and employer.

-What is a mobility job?
+What is a mobility specialist?

 A Mobility Specialist is a professional who helps individuals improve their ability to move safely and independently, often focusing on people with disabilities or those recovering from injuries.
 They assess clients’ needs and develop personalized plans that may include training in the use of mobility aids, teaching safe movement techniques, and recommending adaptive equipment.
 Mobility Specialists often work in healthcare, rehabilitation, or educational settings, collaborating with physical therapists, occupational therapists, and other care providers to enhance their clients’ quality of life.

-How does a Mobility Specialist typically collaborate with other departments to support employee relocations?
+How does a mobility specialist typically collaborate with other departments to support employee relocations?

 A Mobility Specialist works closely with HR, payroll, legal, and sometimes facilities teams to ensure smooth employee relocations, whether domestic or international.
 Their responsibilities often include coordinating visa and immigration processes, managing relocation benefits, and communicating policy details to employees and managers.
 Regular meetings and cross-departmental updates are common, as alignment is essential to address compliance, budgeting, and employee support needs.
 This collaborative environment helps ensure that all aspects of an employee’s move are handled efficiently and in accordance with company guidelines.